riverhuang1107/everai_documentation/CLI Reference/en/everai_app.md

 * `-h, --help`  show this help message and exit

 ## everai app update
-Update an app from manifest file or an App object in app.py.
+Update an app from manifest file or an App object in `app.py`.

---from-file indicates a manifest file for update app, otherwise, everai command line tools find App in app.py this operation may be trigger the worker rollout, if image, command ... changed
+`--from-file` indicates a manifest file for update app, otherwise, everai command line tools find App in `app.py`.

+this operation may be trigger the worker rollout, if image, command ... changed

 **Example**: